barrettotte/IBMi-Book/docs/preface/before.md

 ## Source Code
-All of the code will be embedded on the pages of this book in the appropriate format.
-As far as source goes, I just have a huge dump of source code in an IBMi-like folder structure here https://github.com/barrettotte/IBM-RPG .
+All of the code will be embedded in this book.
+As far as additional source goes, I just have a huge dump of source code in an IBMi-like folder structure here https://github.com/barrettotte/IBM-RPG .
 This may or may not include all of the source listed in this book since its kind of just my dumping ground for code/notes.